 If you want to feel like you’re in the 1920s, or the roaring twenties as it was called, then this is the spot for you.
 Down a backstreet in Stevenson Square, this drinking den is just like the secret speakeasies from the 1920s, with décor that provides some Great-Gatsby-style glamour.
 Every Thursday, they have live jazz musicians and a happy hour with great deals on cocktails.
 It is a bar that shows the character and creativity of the Northern Quarter in Manchester, and is definitely a spot that is different to your typical nightclub.

 These bars, clubs, and live music venues add to Manchester’s young, hip, and edgy vibe in and around the Northern Quarter.
-The streets of Manchester are thriving with individuality, where you can choose from these characterful night-life venues, as well as sample cuisines from a variety of cultures.
+The streets of Manchester are thriving with individuality, where you can choose from these characterful night-life venues, as well as a variety of the cheapest places to eat.

-If the characterful and cultural Mancunian city is where you’ll be going to university, and you need a student shipping service for your bags/boxes, then Send My Bag is here to help!
-We can send your luggage to university for you and instead of forking out for student storage at the end of the semester, simply ship them home again with our university moving service.
+If the characterful and cultural Mancunian city is where you’ll be going to university, and you need to send luggage cheap, then Send My Bag is here to help!
+Our international student shipping service is more affordable than forking out for student storage at the end of the semester.

 Having already talked about the academic excellence of UK Russell Group and Red Brick universities like the University of Liverpool, it’s time to focus on their fun side.
 Which is why in this blog we share the best Liverpool nightlife for students.
 After all, a university with good academic standing doesn’t mean a boring university.
 Most universities still have plenty of socialising, drinking, and late-night partying for students to enjoy, and all students, no matter what university, have their fair share of partying and going to lectures feeling a little fragile.